rse-aunz/rse-aunz.github.io/code_of_conduct.md

 - A permanent or temporary ban from some or all Association spaces.
 - Assistance to the complainant with a report to other bodies, for example, institutional offices or appropriate law enforcement agencies.

 Once a resolution is agreed upon, but before it is enacted, the Council will contact the original reporter and any other affected parties and explain the proposed resolution.
-The Council will ask if this resolution is acceptable, and must note feedback for the record.
-However, the Council is not required to act on this feedback.
+The Steering Committee will ask if this resolution is acceptable, and must note feedback for the record.
+However, the Steering Committee is not required to act on this feedback.

 ## Conflicts of interest
 In the event of any conflict of interest (a Council member, their family member, or someone with whom the Council member has a close academic, employment, or personal relationship is involved in a complaint), the Council member must immediately notify the other members, and recuse themselves if necessary.